Begin of page section:

 Cosmetics in the environment: University of Graz proves danger to ants

-Dalial Freitak (links) and Danae Nyckees ©Uni Graz/Tzivanopoulos
+Dalial Freitak (right) and Danae Nyckees ©Uni Graz/Tzivanopoulos

-Dalial Freitak (left) and Danae Nyckees are dealing in their research with the effects of environmental pollution on ants.
+Dalial Freitak (right) and Danae Nyckees are dealing in their research with the effects of environmental pollution on ants.
 Photo: University of Graz/Tzivanopoulos

 Titanium dioxide, which is found in cosmetics, for example, is increasingly entering the environment in the form of nanoparticles.
 This could also put insects at risk.
 If ants ingest the substance in combination with the pesticide glyphosate, it disturbs the development of their offspring.
 Scientists at the University of Graz are drawing attention to the negative consequences of this toxic cocktail.